kevinboone/vlc-server/nc-vlc-client/README.md

 kernel console, so it will work in a system with no graphical desktop or X support.
 But Unicode support is a little tricky in this set-up (see below).

+## Screen navigation

+Use the cursor keys (or 4-way pad on a remote) to select menu items, and to return to a previous menu.
+If the a page is displayed for 15 seconds with no activity, control returns to the main menu.
+Other than in kiosk mode (see below), if there is no activity in the main meny for 15 seconds, the program exits.

+## Kiosk mode

+When run with the `-k` switch, `nc-vlc-client` will not exist, either by navigating back from the main menu, or by inactivity timeout.

 ## Limitations